Pearl River CC - Head Coach

 Gallant had a triumphant return to The River and in 2017 claimed the school's sixth MACJC State Championship.
 At the conclusion of the season, Gallant was named Coach of the Year by the MACJC, NJCAA Region XXIII and Mississippi Association of Coaches.

-Eastern Oregon University - Assistant Coach
+UNCG - Assistant Coach

 Mississippi College - Assistant Coach